TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   traditional statistics has been used for prediction and machine learning methods have been used to make inferrences about populations.
-Furthermore, statistics departments, such as the Applied Statistics Department at Stanford University, continue to be major contributors of 'machine learning' algorithms and the ideas behind them.
-In fact, about half the methods descibed in this course on machine learning were developed by members of this Stanford group.
+Furthermore, statistics departments, such as the Applied Statistics Department at Stanford University, continue to be major contributors of leading 'machine learning' algorithms and the innovative ideas behind them.
+In fact, about half the methods descibed in this course on machine learning were developed by past or current members of this single Department.

-The differences between the disciplines is reflected loosely in the terminology used for the explanatory variables.
-Statisticians are more likely to talk about **independent variables** or **explanatory variables** or **regressors**.
-Machine learning literature often refers to variables as either **predictors** or **features**.
+The minor differences between these disciplines is reflected loosely in the terminology used for the explanatory variables.
+Statistics texts are more likely to talk about **independent variables** or **explanatory variables** or **regressors**.
+Machine learning literature often refers to these variables as either **predictors** or **features**.
 We will adopt the term 'feature' for most of the rest of this lesson.
   In this course, either all the variables are termed 'features', or one or more variables will be separately designated as 'response' variables, and the rest termed 'features'.

 A good example of a machine-learning algorithm with no obvious counterpart in traditional statistics is the **k-nearest neighbor classification** or **knn** method.
 In order to